 If we all do our part, nuisance wildlife issues will decrease, and feral cat problems can be reduced.

 Three factors have had a major influence on the surge in nuisance wildlife and cat complaints during the last several years:

 - Mild winters and late rains kept natural resources bountiful.
 Similarly, during drought conditions, Irrigation run-off from over watered lawns,, wading pools, and other shallow standing bodies of water attract animals especially in the summer heat.

 - Unaltered, abandoned cats due to a rough economy continue breeding in the wild, adding to the feral cat colonies in and around our City.

-- Outdoor feeding of cats, including bird seed, attracts skunks, squirrels, and raccoons in addition to ferals and other wildlife .
+- Outdoor feeding, including bird seed, attracts skunks, squirrels, and raccoons in addition to feral cats and other wildlife .

 What can you do?